Auburn Riverside Invitational and NIETOC Qualifier

 Please don’t be racist, homophobic, etc. I like sassy, aggressive debaters who enjoy what they do but dislike sullen, mean students who don't really care-- an unpleasant attitude will damage your speaker points.

-Speed: I’m worried about judging online, so please slow down a little bit to avoid any issues.
-Speed hasn't been a problem but I don't tell you if I need you to be more clear-- I feel it's your job to adapt.
+Speed: Speed hasn't been a problem but I don't tell you if I need you to be more clear-- I feel it's your job to adapt.
 If you don't see me typing, you probably want to slow down.
+I work in tabroom in WA state an awful lot, so my flowing has slowed.
+Please take that into consideration.

 Tech = Truth: I’ll probably end up leaning more tech, but I won’t vote for weak arguments that are just blatantly untrue in the round whether or not your opponents call it out.